Skip to main content

 You can receive notifications for the following events:

-- And when a recorded run completes on your current commit in Cypress Cloud, which you can customize the events to notify you when a run passes, fails, is canceled or has an error.
+• When a recorded run completes on your current commit in Cypress Cloud.
+You can customize which completion events notify you:

 Click the Send test notification button to test that notifications are working properly on your system.